 The college financial aid process is starting early.
 The Free Application for Federal Student Aid (FAFSA®) can now be submitted as early as October 1.
 Discover Student Loans is hosting a FREE webinar to help your students and families make sense of the new changes to the FAFSA and the financial aid process.

 Filling out financial aid applications is akin to filling out income tax forms.
 The first thing you must do is establish a pin# online at www.pin.ed.gov

 is administered by the U.S. Department of Education and contains information on major student aid programs, including Pell Grants and Stafford Loans.

 is the office of the U.S. Department of Education website featuring information on federal student aid programs, including student Federal Stafford loans and parent PLUS Loans.

-Students need the following to fill out the form: Social Security number; driver's license number; current W-2 income tax and tax return; a spouse's income tax return if applicable; their parent's income tax return; untaxed income records, such as child support; current bank statements; investment information; and alien registration or permanent-resident cards for non-U.S. citizens.
+Students need the following to fill out the form: Social Security number; driver's license number; 2016 W-2 income tax and tax return; a spouse's income tax return if applicable; their parent's income tax return; untaxed income records, such as child support; current bank statements; investment information; and alien registration or permanent-resident cards for non-U.S. citizens.